saifurrahman1193/notebooks/MSCSE/ML/boosting.md

    * Combine the predictions of all weak learners:
         * Typically through weighted voting or averaging.
    * This combined output forms the final prediction.

+**Boosting**

+Boosting is an ensemble learning technique aimed at improving the accuracy of predictions by training models sequentially, where each model tries to correct the errors of its predecessor.

+1. **Initialization**: Start with assigning equal weights to all training samples.

+2. **Training**: Fit the first model to the data.
+For each subsequent model, adjust the weights of the training samples based on the errors of the previous model's predictions.
+More weight is given to misclassified samples to focus the next model on correcting those errors.

+3. **Combining**: The final prediction is made by combining the predictions of all models, often with a weighted vote or sum.

+Some well-known algorithms that use boosting include:
+- **AdaBoost** (Adaptive Boosting)
+- **Gradient Boosting Machines (GBM)**
+- **XGBoost** (Extreme Gradient Boosting)
+- **LightGBM**